yangzhares/mantl/docs/features/create_mesos_cluster.rst

 7. Verify Spark:

-   Make SSH connection to any edge node (see "dev" role in an inventory file) using "centos" user and run::
+   Make SSH connection to any edge node (see "dev" role in the inventory file) using "centos" user and run::

         spark-shell